 - Stephen Colbert has two separate lists on The Colbert Report.
 The first is his On Notice list.
 If the person (or thing) on the list does not apologize to him, then it is moved to his second enemies list, his Dead To Me list.

-- One of the most loved episodes of Dad's Army had a captured U-Boat commander threatening to put members of the platoon on a list, every time someone says something he finds a bit disagreeable.
+- "The Deadly Attachment", one of the most loved episodes of Dad's Army, had a captured U-Boat commander threatening to put members of the platoon on a list, every time someone says something he finds a bit disagreeable.

 - Veronica Mars: In the episode "Lord of the Bling", Keith's client has a list of enemies who are all potential suspects.